aliroberts/aliroberts.github.io/_posts/2020-10-20-deep-q-learning-with-python.md

 ### States

 Let's take a moment to frame this problem more formally.
 Let's first consider the **state space** $S$ (I will use the terms 'states' and 'observations' interchangably).
 The state space $S$ is a set whose elements describe all possible configurations of the environment.
-In part two we'll modify our approach to use the rendered images of the environment to derive our observations.
+In part three we'll modify our approach to use the rendered images of an environment to derive our observations.
 For now, however, we'll focus on simply using the observations provided out-of-the-box by the `gym` library which essentially take the form of a 4-dimensional NumPy array of continuous-valued real numbers which have been wrapped in a custom `Box` class that gives us a few helper methods:

 ```python
 >>> import gym